abizovnuralem/go2_ros2_sdk/README.md

 |Ubuntu 22.04|humble|
 |Ubuntu 22.04|iron|

-clone this rep and build it (put go2_interfaces and go2_robot_sdk to src folder of your own ros2_ws repo)
+clone this rep and build it (put this repo to src folder of your own ros2_ws repo)

 install rust language support in your system https://www.rust-lang.org/tools/install